 Gut Directed Hypnotherapy for Relieving IBS

-Now that the Super Bowl and All-Star games are over, your body may require a tune-up.
+With all the sheltering in place snacking going on, your body may require a tune-up.
 Did you go overboard with the chips, salsa, and hot dogs?
-Was this a special occasion for eating these types of treats or is it a part of the daily lifestyle?
+Is this the new normal eating these types of treats or is it a part of your old daily lifestyle?
 This article will look at recent research highlighting how gut-directed hypnotherapy can offer relief to those with irritable bowel syndrome.

 What Are Some Of The Common Signs And Symptoms That May Exhibit Themselves Around Gastrointestinal Disorders?